f4b6a3/uuid-creator/README.md

 #### Time-based

-All the examples in this subsection are also valid for Ordered and DCE Security UUIDs.
+All the examples in this subsection are also valid for Sequential and DCE Security UUIDs.

 ##### Fixed values